Henry Stuart, Lord Darnley: Early life

 Henry Stuart, Lord Darnley was born at Temple Newsam, Leeds, in the West Riding of Yorkshire, England, in 1546.
 Henry was initially believed to be born on 5 December 1545, but more recent research suggests he was born in 1546, as his mother had given birth in late February 1545.
 In a letter from March 1566, his age was given as nineteen.

 In 1545, his father, Matthew Stewart, 4th Earl of Lennox, was found guilty of treason in Scotland for siding with the English in the War of the Rough Wooing, in opposing Mary of Guise and Regent Arran.
 The family's Scottish estates were forfeited and his father went into exile in England for 22 years, returning to Scotland in 1564.
 The Countess of Lennox Margaret Douglas, his mother, had left Scotland in 1528.

 The Scottish scholar John Elder was among his tutors.
-Elder advocated Anglo-Scottish union through the marriage of Mary, Queen of Scots, and Prince Edward.
+Elder advocated Anglo-Scottish union through the marriage of Mary, Queen of Scots, and Edward, Prince of Wales.
 His advice to Henry VIII in 1543, was termed the Advice of a Redshank.
 Another schoolmaster to the young heir was Arthur Lallart, who would later be interrogated in London for having gone to Scotland in 1562.

 Henry was considered strong, athletic, skilled in horsemanship and weaponry, and passionate about hunting and hawking.
 His youthful character is captured somewhat in a letter of March 1554 to Mary I of England from Temple Newsam, where he writes about making a map, the Utopia Nova, and his wish that "every haire in my heade for to be a wourthy souldiour".
 In Scotland, he was delighted with an English Water Spaniel, a gift from the courtier James Melville of Halhill.